b414213562/FestivalBuddyII/readme.txt

         Added Inn League / Ale Association Quick Guide.
 (Based on hunter travel skills.)
         Added color highlighting to Quick Guides.
         Added options to control use and color of highlighting.

+    Other:
+        Updated how Festival Buddy II save files store data.
+Files will be automatically updated when FBII loads.

 v2.0.4 changes:
     Festivals: